-Google has long made it clear that they give preference to sites that are SSL-enabled.
+Google has long made it clear that they give preference to sites that are SSL-activated.
 For example, a while ago they changed their ranking algorithm to give an extra boost to secure sites.
-And furthermore, we started to hear some rumblings that they’d be raising the bar yet again inside of Chrome by warning users who are filling out forms on sites that aren't SSL-enabled that their data might not be secure.
+And furthermore, we started to hear some rumblings that they’d be raising the bar yet again inside of Chrome by warning users who are filling out forms on sites that aren't SSL-activated that their data might not be secure.

 There are a few reasons why these changes are a Very Big Deal to HubSpot and our customers: